photolocation/.github/README.md

 ---

-Explore the world through images with GeoSpy - your AI-powered location detective!
+Explore the world through images with GeoSpy(geospy.net) - your AI-powered location detective!